agile-lab-dev/governance-decision-record/README.md

 - the **decision**
 - the **consequences** and accepted trade-offs

 These are basically in common with the ADR model.
-In this specification, that aims to perfectly tailor the Data Mesh context, some more sections are added:
+In this specification, that aims to perfectly tailor the Data Mesh context but can also be used for differnt data management paradigms, some more sections are added:

 - an **implementation steward**
 - where the **policy becomes computational**

-Having documented and version controlled policies, is also useful to keep track of the activities of the governance team (federated governance team, in the case of Data Mesh).
+Having documented and version controlled policies is also useful to enable distributed (federated) async but tracked and organized work by the governance team (*federated* governance team, in the storytelling of Data Mesh).

+Documents are usually created when taking design decisions in the IT.
+Likewise the role of the ADR in software architectures, the GDR goal is to enable structured/versioned/governable federated work on a git repository that can include code (policy-as-code), thus closing the gap with the "platforms" world - where most of the governance decision must be executed or made live: in fact, GDR paired with policies as code can be directly accessed by a governance platform, thus offering the "computational" policy capability.
+When this capability is also orchestrated as part of a more complex lifecycle of technical assets (like self-serve provisioning for data products), then the picture is complete.
+Agile Lab has made this view a real thing, creating [Witboost Data Mesh Boost](https://www.agilelab.it/witboost-data-mesh-main).

 Let's deep dive into each section.